Global Challenge 2. How can everyone have sufficient clean water without conflict?

 Water crises might occur in megacities within a generation unless new water supplies are generated, lessons from both successful and unsuccessful approaches to privatization are applied, and legislation is updated for more reliable, transparent, and consistent integrated water resources management.

-North America: California is in its fourth year of record drought, forcing farmers to voluntarily reduce water use by 25%.
+North America: The US White House has committed to a global long-range water plan.
+It is time to start taking proposals to build water pipes from the East to the West of the US; Global Warming will continue to get worse for far more years than it will take to build water pile lines.
+We did for oil, next for water.
+California is in its fourth year of record drought, forcing farmers to voluntarily reduce water use by 25%.
 Competition for water among agriculture, cities, and power plants is heightened due to several years of continuous droughts in much of the Southwest.
 Fracking, agriculture, and other private interests are buying water rights, threatening water as a public trust.
 Additional water withdrawals in the dry Southwest of the U.S. are being accelerated by new oil and gas extractions.
 According to the Ceres investor network, nearly 40,000 oil and gas wells were drilled since 2011 in this region—three-quarters where water is scarce and 55% in the drought areas.
 The water demand for fracking in these dry areas is expected to double over the next year or two.
 Each kilowatt-hour of electricity in the U.S. requires with withdrawal of about 25 gallons of water for cooling, which makes power plants the second largest water consumer in the country (39% of all water withdrawals) after agriculture.
 U.S. thermoelectric power plants withdrew as much water as farms did, and more than four times as much as all U.S. residents.
 However, the withdrawals (water returns to local rivers, etc.) are far more than what is consumed (water that does not return to local rivers, etc.) Water consumption is mostly due to evaporation; 2 gallons of water are lost to evaporation for each kWh consumed.

 While the water infrastructure is aging (there are over 225,000 water-line-related breaks each year in the U.S.), federal funding for such improvements has fallen substantially.
 About 20% of drinking water is lost from plant to user.
 According to the EPA, $384 billion is needed for drinking water infrastructure between 2011 and 2030.